UNDERSTANDING HIV IN WOMEN: SPOTLIGHT ON THE GENDER GAP IN HIV RESEARCH

 Today, out of all the key populations affected by the HIV epidemic, women make up more than half (52%) of all people living with HIV worldwide and HIV/AIDS is now the leading cause of death globally for women aged 15-44.1

-In low and middle-income countries, the statistics around incidence of HIV in women are even starker.
+In low-and middle-income countries, the statistics around the incidence of HIV in women are even starker.
 Gender inequalities and harmful practices that promote unsafe sex and limit access to health services mean young women in sub-Saharan Africa are often prevented from gaining access to HIV treatment and do not have the final say in their own healthcare decisions.
 As a consequence, the prevalence of HIV among girls and young women is more than double that of similarly aged males.2

 Although HIV in women is a serious and significant issue, women remain largely underrepresented in HIV clinical trials.
 A large proportion of HIV clinical trials and cure-related research take place in developed countries, where the HIV epidemic is predominantly driven by men who have sex with men.3